Conformal gauge theory of vector-spinors and spin-3/2 particles: Introduction

 The quantization problem of the physical gamma-traceless vector-spinor $\psi_\mu$ is tackled by following Weinberg's construction of causal quantum fields \cite{Weinberg:1964cn} (see also Chapter $5$ of \cite{Weinberg:1995mt}).
-The mode decomposition and the relative normalization of the $j=\tfrac{3}{2}$ and $j=\tfrac{1}{2}$ coefficient functions are derived by requiring that all anti-commutators vanish at space-like separations.
+The mode decomposition and the relative normalization of the $j=\tfrac{3}{2}$ and $j=\tfrac{1}{2}$ coefficient functions are derived by requiring that all anticommutators vanish at spacelike separations.
 Most importantly, the same field equations derived from first principles arise as a by-product of the construction, and the Feynman propagator is explicitly built.
+On the other hand, the lower-spin component is found to be a ghost, in agreement with previous analyses \cite{Anselmi:1999bu,Anselmi:2020opi}.

 Finally, the $1$-loop quantum fluctuations of the field $\psi_\mu$ on top of a general Riemannian background are considered by computing the logarithmically divergent part of the effective action using the heat kernel technique.
-This is achieved by employing the recently-found model-independent expression for the traced second heat kernel coefficient for non-minimal second-order operators \cite{Sauro:2025sbt}.
+This is achieved by employing the recently found model-independent expression for the traced second heat kernel coefficient for nonminimal second-order operators \cite{Sauro:2025sbt}.
 The result is consistent with that of a Weyl conformal theory explicitly broken by the presence of a mass term in the action.
-In this case the physical prediction is that the contribution to the $a$-anomaly \cite{Komargodski:2011vj} has an opposite sign w.r.t.\ fields with spin $s\leq1$.
+In this case the physical prediction is that the contribution to the $a$-anomaly \cite{Hofman:2008ar,Komargodski:2011vj} has an opposite sign with respect to fields with spin $s\leq1$.

-The appendix fixes the conventions regarding the spacetime signature and the Clifford algebra, it provides the explicit form of the coefficient functions that are not reported in the main text and contains the expressions of some tensor coefficients which appear in the heat kernel integration of the $1$-loop fluctuations.
+The Appendix fixes the conventions regarding the spacetime signature and the Clifford algebra, provides the explicit forms of the coefficient functions that are not reported in the main text, and contains the expressions of some tensor coefficients that appear in the heat kernel integration of the $1$-loop fluctuations.